Weather forecast for the day ahead in Sussex

 Updated

-The Met Office said it will be a cloudy but dry start to the day, with sunny spells developing during the morning.
+The Met Office said it will be a dry but cloudy start to the day, 'especially towards the west'.

+It will become brighter in the afternoon, with some sunny spells and 'perhaps the odd shower'.

-There is a 'risk of showers' during the afternoon, mainly across the west of the region.
-It will feel warm with a maximum temperature of 17 degrees Celsius.
-The minimum temperature will be seven degrees Celsius.
+There will be a maximum temperature of 22 degrees Celsius.
+The minimum temperature will be 11 degrees Celsius.

-The Met Office said clouds will clear this evening to leave a clear, dry night across the area.
-Some isolated mist and fog patches will form in rural locations towards dawn, the Met Office said.
+The Met Office said it will be a dry night with variable amounts of cloud but 'some clear spells at times'.
+It will become chilly by dawn, with a chance of mist or shallow fog in places.